We Decide Together

 Consensus Decision Making

-Consensus is the idea that the group is best served if all members of the group agree to a given course of action.The standard decision-making model used in social organizations has tended over time to be that where a Chairperson seeks a simple majority, upon which a decision is carried.
+Consensus is the idea that the group is best served if all members of the group agree to a given course of action.The standard decision-making model used in social organisations has tended over time to be that where a Chairperson seeks a simple majority, upon which a decision is carried.
 To achieve this the Chairperson calls for a motion, then for speakers for and against that motion, after which a vote is taken.
 Many social change groups from the 1960s onwards decided that that process too often meant that almost half of a group ended up feeling left out.
 Groups were fairly easy to “stack” and adopted consensus models.

 Consensus differs from the standard decision-making model in that where there is conflict over a course of action, the solution is not found by competitively adopting one over the other, but by seeking a course of action that either encapsulates the best of all proposals under consideration, or else is sufficiently good that everyone feels sufficiently good about it.
-The background idea here is that The Collective is more important than any given decision.
-For over forty years, FoE has developed and held firm to some core philosophies, practices and approaches, to the endearment of many and the frustration of a few.
-However holding true to our philosophy has provided the foundations for FoE's grass roots community based activism and continues to guide our work today.
+In this process dissent is also valued as it helps the collective refine discussion and proposals until consensus is reached.
+Consensus does not necessarily mean everyone getting what they want and it requires patience and a willingness to sometimes compromise our individual ideas and to prioritise what is best for the collective.